 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

-At publishing time, the Southwest Airlines Premier Rapid Rewards card is offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for this card.
+At publishing time, the Southwest Airlines Premier Rapid Rewards card is offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 More on Credit Cards: